-Such narrow perspective might be at the heart of the lack of success that the corrective measures have been facing at the local levels.
-It also serves a glaring reminder that elected members of the government have to rethink their management system.
-Therefore, two major lessons that can be drawn from this half hearted approach are the specificity of interventions and empowerment of officials in the local government offices.
+Such a narrow perspective might be at the heart of the lack of success that the corrective measures have been facing at the local levels.
+It also serves as a glaring reminder that elected members of the government have to rethink their management system.
+Therefore, two major lessons that can be drawn from this half-hearted approach are the specificity of interventions and the empowerment of officials in the local government offices.

 Nepal can only achieve its ambitious growth targets while controlling the spread of the virus by enhancing competitiveness at all levels of the government and instilling directional thinking.